What’s the Right Way to Find a Mentor?

 The Power of Mentoring

-Finding mentors helps with career planning, management skills, dealing with personal challenges.
+Finding mentors helps with career planning, management skills, and dealing with personal challenges.
 A mentor is a knowledgeable and experienced guide and a trusted partner who is reliable, patient, trustworthy, and a good listener.
-An effective mentor can help their mentees discover and develop their potentials and succeed.
-Mentoring is acknowledged as important in today’s times, especially in initial stages of a career.
+An effective mentor can help their mentees discover and develop their potential and succeed.
+Mentoring is acknowledged as important in today’s times, especially in the initial stages of a career.
 The mentoring relationship brings influence and goes beyond professional aspects.

 The actual importance can be seen through a mentee’s career and practical life.
-The positive impact will be more apparent when mentorship has reached to a point of involving elements of emotional uplifting.
-Mentors do not just provide career support but they also give psychological support to mentees.
+The positive impact will be more apparent when mentorship has reached a point of involving elements of emotional uplifting.
+Mentors do not just provide career support, but they also give psychological support to mentees.
 The behavioral, motivational, and career outcomes are tremendous with a mentor, making it an increasingly popular tool.

 The trainee has a higher level of self-respect and starts to structure themselves with this trusted guide.
 There are positive developmental opportunities for mentors also through this relationship.
 Mentoring is more about giving and receiving wisdom.
 Remember that significant mentoring occurs not in big moments but mainly during part of our daily interactions.
 This gift of wisdom is graciously received by mentees and carried to their sphere of influence.